All registered food businesses in the ACT must appoint a food safety supervisor, including businesses operating at a declared event.

 Notification of Food Safety Supervisors

-New food businesses have 30 days to appoint a food safety supervisor and notify the Health Protection Service following registration.
+New food businesses have 30 days following registration to appoint a food safety supervisor and notify the Health Protection Service.
 You can do so by completing the Food Safety Supervisor Notification Form and returning the form to the Health Protection Service.

 You don’t need to submit copies of your food safety supervisor’s statement of attainment to the Health Protection Service.
 However, you must be able to produce it to a Public Health Officer upon request.

 If you are operating at a declared event you must provide your food safety supervisor’s I’M ALERT completion certificate with your declared event registration application.
-Please see the ‘Starting a Food Business in the ACT’ for more information.
+Please see the Selling Food at Events page for more information.

 Requirements for Community Organisations